TigerWeird/TigerWeird/README.md

-- 👋 Hi, I’m @TigerWeird
+- 👋 Hi, I’m TigerWeird
-- 👀 I’m interested in ...caminar
+- 👀 I’m trying to make a Discord bot: https://discord.gg/uZDNSxSPcV
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 TigerWeird/TigerWeird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.